ayushgupta353srplatinum-hue/prodesk-capstone-TaskMatrix/README.md

 ##  Overview

-TaskMatrix is a modern, scalable project management web application inspired by industry-standard tools like Jira and Asana.
-It is designed to help teams efficiently manage workflows, track task progress, and collaborate seamlessly through an intuitive Kanban-based interface.
+TaskMatrix is a modern, scalable project management application inspired by industry-leading tools like Jira and Asana.
+It enables teams to efficiently manage workflows, track progress, and collaborate seamlessly using a Kanban-based interface.

-This project focuses on building a real-world, production-grade system that demonstrates strong fullstack development skills, clean architecture, and practical problem-solving.

 ---